How to Choose The Right Paralegal School or Program

 2. Length of Study

 Paralegal degree programs range from as little as three months to two years.
 Shorter certificate programs are appropriate for those who already have degrees or who have previous legal experience, perhaps by working as a legal secretary.
-Longer associate's or bachelor's degree programs may be more desirable for recent high school graduates or others without a secondary degree.
+Longer associate’s or bachelor’s degrees may be more desirable for recent high school graduates or others without a secondary degree.

 Legal studies programs offer a certificate, associate’s or bachelor’s degree, and differ from criminal justice programs—where your focus is specifically criminal law—and paralegal programs, which focus on application of the legal process—by giving you an education in civil, administrative and criminal law.